 2026 regional averages

 Regional spread is wide enough that the "US national average" is mostly a planning anchor, not the number you will see on your invoice.
 A patient in midtown Manhattan and a patient in rural Mississippi can both schedule a D1110 cleaning at a fully credentialed practice, and the fees will differ by more than 2x.
-The eight-region table below uses ADA HPI 70th percentile billed fees as the upper bound and Medicaid-adjacent rates as the lower bound.
-Use it to set expectations before you call practices for a quote.
+The eight-region table below is our estimate band: the lower bound sits near community-clinic and Medicaid-adjacent rates, the upper bound near big-metro private billed fees.
+Treat it as a planning range, not survey data, and use it to set expectations before you call practices for a quote.

 RegionRoutineDeep clean/quadNote